 In addition to his commitments with the North Carolina Symphony, Jonathan freelances with a variety of musical ensembles, including the Boylan Brass.
 As a founding member of the Boylan Brass, Jonathan is committed to performing educational outreach concerts, recitals, and other special events across the state of North Carolina.

-During the 2017/18 season, Jonathan will be performing as Acting-Principal Trombone for the North Carolina Symphony.
+During the 2017/18 season, Jonathan performed as Acting-Principal Trombone for the North Carolina Symphony.

 North Carolina Symphony